vivek2502/Svasth/Readme.md

 # Svasth (स्वस्थ)

-#HogaHoga & Ho Gaya

-Hi, here we come up with interesting Nativebase solution.
-We tried to use Nativebase with Web3 technology.

-During development we were very excited about using this framework with completely new technolgy.
-Finally, we are able to develop and want to say thank you to Ineuron & GeekyAnts for providing both platform and technolgy.

 This is a Blockchain-based e-health records storage and sharing application SVASTH Using this application Doctor and Patient track the treatment history of patient.